-Essential components of the SW-PBS advanced tiers were articulated through a formalized scope and sequence based on the Benchmarks for Advanced Tiers (Anderson, Childs, Kincaid, Horner, George, Todd Sampson, & Spaulding, 2010).
-This scope and sequence guided the content, structure and scaffolding of Tiers 2 and 3.
-The scope and sequence content, readiness criteria guides and projected need for technical assistance per site will be evaluated for relevance in relation to schools' progress indicators at the end of each year.
+Essential components of the SW-PBS advanced tiers were articulated through a formalized curriculum based on the Benchmarks for Advanced Tiers (BAT) (Anderson, Childs, Kincaid, Horner, George, Todd, Sampson & Spaulding, 2010).
+BAT indicators guided the content, structure and scaffolding of Tiers 2 and 3.
+Tier 3 curriculum content, readiness criteria guides and projected need for technical assistance per site will be evaluated for relevance in relation to schools' progress indicators at the end of each year.